New physics in $b\rightarrow se^+e^-$: A model independent analysis: Introduction

 Therefore, if one considers the discrepancies in clean observables in $b \to s\ell^+ \ell^-$ sector, which are $R_{K}$ and $R_{K^*}$, then NP only in $b\rightarrow s e^+e^-$ is as natural solution as NP in $b\rightarrow s\mu^+\mu^-$ sector.
-In this work, we consider this possibility and perform a model independent analysis with NP restricted to $b\rightarrow s e^+e^-$ sector.
-To the best of our knowledge, this is the first work where NP only in $b\rightarrow s e^+e^-$ transition is considered in a model independent manner.
+In this work, we consider this possibility and perform a model independent analysis with NP restricted to $b\rightarrow s e^+e^-$ sector \footnote{A fit to $R_K$ and $R_{K^*}$ data along with the branching ratio of $B_s \to \mu^+ \mu^-$, by assuming NP only in the muon couplings, was performed in \cite{Alguero:2019ptt, DAmico:2017mtc, Arbey:2019duh}.
+The NP couplings obtained from this fit to clean observables, lead to deviations in the predictions in the other anomalous observables, which are in the direction indicated by the experimental measurements.}.
 In this scenario, we need the NP operators to increase the denominators of $R_K$ and $R_{K^*}$.
 Hence, the need for interference with SM amplitude is no longer operative.
 We consider NP in the form of vector/axial-vector (V/A), scalar/pseudoscalar (S/P) and tensor (T) operators.
 We show that solutions based on V/A operators predict values of $R_K/R_{K^*}$, including $R_{K^*}^{\rm low}$, which are in good agreement with the measured values.
 The scalar NP operators can account for the reduction in $R_K$ but not in $R_{K^*}$ and hence are ruled out.
 The coefficients of pseudoscalar operators are very severely constrained by the current bound on the branching ratio of $B_s \to e^+e^-$ and these operators do not lead to a reduction of $R_K/R_{K^*}$.
 It is not possible to get a solution to the $R_K/R_{K^*}$ problem using only tensor operators~\cite{Hiller:2014yaa} but a solution is possible in the form of a combination of V/A and T operators, as shown in ref. \cite{Bardhan:2017xcc}.
 In this work, we will limit ourselves to solutions involving either one NP operator or two similar NP operators at a time.
 We will not consider solutions with two or more dissimilar operators.

 The paper is organized as follows.
 In Sec.~\ref{method}, we discuss the methodology adopted in this work.
 The fit results for NP in the form of V/A operators are shown in Sec.~\ref{VA}.
 In Sec.~\ref{unique}, we discuss methods to discriminate between different V/A solutions and comment on the most effective angular observables which can achieve this discrimination.
 Finally, we present our conclusions in Sec.~ \ref{concl}.